 It made sense to me that if weakened muscles may be the problem, there must be a way of strengthening them.
 It made sense why it would work.
 I was already familiar with the concept of neuromuscular adaptions from my workouts.
 Read Kevin’s story

-The experience of reflux varies from person to person.
-Whether you have a small or large leak of gastric juices into the oesophagus, you may suffer from reflux.
+The experience of acid reflux varies from person to person.
+Whether you have a small or large leak of gastric juices into the oesophagus, you may suffer from acid reflux.

 The symptoms that appear in your everyday life may include: